Final 48 Hours, PSI Test Day, and Retake Planning

 Shift from study mode to performance mode

-The last 48 hours before the OCN exam are for readiness, not major reconstruction.
-You can review a short blueprint sheet, high-yield tables, generic drug stems, and your error-log rules, but avoid opening a large unfamiliar resource.
-New content at this point often creates noise.
+The last 48 hours before the OCN exam are for readiness, not reconstruction.
+You may review a one-page blueprint sheet, the high-yield safety tables, generic drug stems, and your error-log rules — but do not open a large unfamiliar resource.
+New content this late mostly creates noise and erodes confidence.
 The better goal is to arrive rested, oriented, and able to use the oncology judgment you already have.

 Forty-eight-hour checklist